Noddy in Toytown

 Noddy is a timeless children's character, and in the early 1990s he was the star of one of Children's BBC's most successful programmes, Noddy's Toyland Adventures.

 So to support Mr Blobby in grabbing children's hearts at Crinkley Bottom, an entire exhibition was devoted to everyone's favourite cheeky little rascal.

-Noddy in Toytown was a relatively small attraction, located close to Cricket House.
-Starting off in the imposing woodland caves that naughty goblins lived in, the attraction was a simple walk-around journey through Toytown and its various inhabitants.
+Noddy in Toytown was a relatively small attraction, located in the Laundry House adjacent to Cricket House.
+Starting off in the imposing woodland caves that was home to the naughty goblins, the attraction was a simple walk-around journey through Toytown and its various inhabitants.

 The displays within the attraction depicts scenes from various Noddy stories, such as 'Noddy and the Magic Rubber', which showed Master Tubby erasing his house.
 Each scene was accompanied by a plaque displaying some text from Enid Blyton's books, such as 'Noddy went to visit his friend Big Ears.
 'Isn't it a lovely day' said Noddy.'
 Numerous Noddys were used in the displays to depict as many scenes as possible, while animated models of characters such as PC Plod, Clockwork Mouse and Dinah Doll also appeared.

 Unlike the sturdy, permanent fixtures of Mr Blobby's House, Noddy in Toytown was surrounded rather oddly by blue tarpaulin, resembling the interior of a circus.
 The walk-through attraction also ended in a small café, which wasn't a particularly grand finale to such a major part of the Crinkley Bottom park.